abrennec/sose20_cc2/readme.md

   - what makes them artistically appealing?
   - (find an alternative with processing)

-## 3 ofApp Syntax and Cpp Programm Setup
+- make first changes to a simple example
+- Change variables in the examples and turn the examples into an own piece of art
+- check out the documentation to get familiar

+---

-(Week 2, Wed 15.4. (after Easter holiday))
+## Week 2 -- (Week 2, Wed 15.4. (after Easter holiday))

 Homework discussion:
 - build groups of two, discuss your examples
 - pick one example that you both find interesting and would like to better understand
 - every groups presents one app they would like to better understand

+### Build Process and ofx SDK

+1. compilation, linking, building vs interpreter
+2. compiler errors
+3. linker errors

+## 3 ofApp Syntax and Cpp Programm Setup

+- Intro to project generator
+- create your first app
+- create a first animation

 1. C++ by example of an ofApp
 2. syntax simple
 3. header vs cpp file
 4. declaration and definition
 5. recap build process and how .h und .cpp are related
-6. Change variables in the examples and turn the examples into an own piece of art

 Homework:
 - Reading material on Cpp syntax